Adults often fear that strength training is unsafe for kids - find out in three simple steps how your child can benefit.

 Strength training provides many benefits for children and adolescents in a physical and physiological capacity however it may also have a profound effect on their health later on in life as well, and here’s why:

 Regular physical activity is essential for normal growth and development and kids should be encouraged to engage in 60 minutes of vigorous activity every day.
-However, most parents shy away from allowing their child to participate in strength training activities.
+However, most parents shy away from allowing their children to participate in strength training activities.
 This is normally down to a belief that performing this type of work can be dangerous for their growth and development or simply a lack of a safe appropriate venue and instructors for them to go.

 Research over the last decade has repeatedly suggested that strength training can have a unique benefit for kids when appropriately supervised.